 Generally speaking, there are no hard skills required for delivery driver jobs.
-Customer service skills can help you get better tips, better ratings, and of course, driving skills are desirable.
+Customer service skills can help you get better tips and better ratings, and of course, driving skills are desirable.

 Although these skills aren’t necessary, here are a couple of things that will help you out as a delivery person:

-- Being familiar with store layout: If you are working for a food or grocery delivery job that requires you to shop inside the grocery store (like InstaCart), it helps a lot if you know where all the items are in the store.
+- Being familiar with store layout: If you’re working for a food or grocery delivery job that requires you to shop inside the grocery store (like InstaCart), it helps a lot if you know where all the items are in the store.

-- Multi-tasking, or working multiple apps: Instead of just working for 1 delivery business, you can maximize your earnings by working multiple delivery apps at the same time.
+- Multitasking, or working multiple apps: Instead of just working for one delivery business, you can maximize your earnings by working multiple delivery apps at the same time.
 This can be confusing though, so you need to be good at multitasking.

 - Local consumer trends knowledge: To maximize your earnings, it’s extremely helpful to know what types of trends are growing in your area.
 Also, understanding how your customers tip is a big part of being a gig worker.